 Have a look at the instructional video on Formatting.

 Certain audiometers, called ‘supported audiometers’, allow to be ‘controlled’ by an external party such as Audiqueen.
 In that case, Audiqueen sends the commands to the audiometer and it feels like you are performing audiometry without even leaving the application.
 This is also the case for all other psychoacoustic tests.
 Examples of such audiometers are Madsen Aurical, Interacoustics Affinity and MedRX Avant.
+In case your audiometer is not in this list, you may follow the instructions for connected or generic machines.
 It is assumed that the audiometer output for speech and tonal audiometry is already correctly calibrated before the usage of Audiqueen.
 If not, please contact your audiometer supplier to calibrate your device.

 The connection between Audiqueen and these supported audiometers needs to be calibrated.
 This is how you proceed:

 Now the audio device must be selected and calibrated for each test.

 For each test, after ‘New Measurement’ , select the audio device (1) and proceed to calibration (2).

 The calibration for all audio devices comprises 2 steps: (1) select the transducers and channels and (2) play a calibration signal and adjust the appropriate levels.

 Click on the number in the header to select the first or second calibration step.